 If we are

 sincere in our efforts, the right help will come when we need it.
 It

 may come through another member, a piece of literature, a new insight,

 or even a difficult experience.
 Peeling off and discarding worn out

 layers of ourselves is hard work and is often painful.
 But when we look

 back and see how we have grown, the satisfaction more than outweighs the

 Guide me as I peel away and leave behind the useless thoughts and habits I have accumulated.

 Adapted From Food for Thought: Daily Meditations

-checking in; support calls(1x); affirmations; gratitudes; reading; check calendar AM; check calendar PM; listen to positive recording for 20 minutes; write down my 6 most important tasks; voicemail; exercise; manage A; manage D; use master list; use timer; track time on sheet and/or iPhone application
+MY BASICS: checking in; support calls(1x); affirmations; gratitudes; reading; check calendar AM; check calendar PM; listen to positive recording for 20 minutes; write down my 6 most important tasks; voicemail; exercise; manage A; manage D; use master list; use timer; track time on sheet and/or iPhone application

 Affirmations (said aloud as well):